European Chemical Industry News & Insights

 At a glance

-• The pipeline will capture 3 million tonnes of CO2 annually from UK cement and lime plants.
+• The project targets capturing 3 million tonnes of CO2 annually from UK cement and lime plants.

-Since 2022, Progressive Energy has collaborated with cement manufacturers Tarmac, Breedon, SigmaRoc, and Holcim on the project.
-SEEL, through its joint venture Progressive Energy Peak Limited, will invest in Peak Cluster Limited, the project company for the pipeline.
-The UK government's National Wealth Fund is also investing in the project.
-The investment will advance the project to a Final Investment Decision by 2028, following the completion of FEED and regulatory processes.
+The project, originated by Progressive Energy in 2022, involves collaboration with cement manufacturers Tarmac, Breedon, SigmaRoc, and Holcim.
+SEEL, via its joint venture Progressive Energy Peak Limited (PEPL), will invest in Peak Cluster Limited (PCL), the project company for the pipeline development.
+The UK National Wealth Fund is also investing in PCL.

 Decarbonization Impact